avengers-p7/Avengers_P7_Documents/OT Micro Services/Software/ScyllaDB.md

 # Introduction

-Welcome to the ScyllaDB Installation Guide!
 ScyllaDB is a highly performant and scalable NoSQL database that combines the best features of Apache Cassandra with innovative optimizations, resulting in superior throughput and lower latency.
 Designed for high-performance applications, ScyllaDB provides seamless scalability and fault tolerance, making it an excellent choice for various use cases.

 ## Key Features